vygr/ChrysaLisp/README.md

 ![](./screen_shot_5.png)

-Runs on OSX, Windows or Linux for x64, PI64 Linux for Aarch64.
+It runs on OSX for x64, Windows or Linux for x64, Linux for Aarch64.
 Will move to bare metal eventually but it's useful for now to run hosted while experimenting.
 When time allows I will be doing a VM boot image for UniKernel type appliances and a WebAssembly target to play around within the browser.

-Allows modelling of various network topologies with point to point links.
+You can model various network topologies with point to point links.
 Each CPU in the network is modelled as a separate host process, point to point links use shared memory to simulate CPU to CPU, point to point, bi directional connections.
 There is no global bus based networking on purpose.

-Uses a virtual CPU instruction set to avoid use of x64/ARM native instructions.
+There is a virtual CPU instruction set to avoid use of x64/ARM native instructions.
 Currently it compiles to native code but there is no reason it can't also go via a byte code form and runtime translation.

 Register juggling for parameter passing is eliminated by having all functions define their register interface and parameter source and destinations are